GitLab CI: Pipelines, CI/CD and DevOps for Beginners

 - Dynamic environments

-- GitLab .com account (the free plan works very well)
+- Registering for a GitLab .com account (the free plan works very well)

 - Basic experience with Linux, Linux commands and using the terminal